makerLab314/Modelium-3D/README.md

 Offline and fast.
-Covers the parts that would silently produce wrong results rather than an obvious crash: the ranking and deduplication maths, both search adapters, the MakerWorld "empty list, non-empty total" case, the `.env` reader and writer, and the settings validation.
+Covers the parts that would silently produce wrong results rather than an obvious crash: the ranking and deduplication maths, both search adapters, the The other famous site "empty list, non-empty total" case, the `.env` reader and writer, and the settings validation.

 The security-relevant half is pinned separately, because those are the failures